-Marijuana is a drug acquired from the cannabis plant.
-The plant is typically dried out, ground up and smoked (in paper like a cigarette or in a pipe like tobacco).
+Marijuana is a drug acquired from the Cannabis plant.
+The plant is typically dried out, ground up, and smoked (in paper, like a cigarette, or in a pipe, like tobacco).
 Marijuana also comes in the form of “edibles.”
 Edibles are foods, such as baked goods and candies, that contain either one or both of Marijuana’s active ingredients: tetrahydrocannabinol (THC) or cannabidiol (CBD).
 Like smoking, edibles produce the same effects, with a differing amount of time between intake and feeling the effects.

 There are multiple ways to use Marijuana; some people consume a resin-like substance (a byproduct of crystal-like structures that come from harvesting or smoking the ground-up cannabis flower) that produces a far more intense high.
-This substance, often referred to as “dabs,” may be a viscous liquid, a wax-like substance or a hard, crystallized material similar to hard candy that is typically vaporized and inhaled.
-Other names for dabs include wax, budder and shatter.
-Dabs are made in several ways, most commonly with butane or isopropyl alcohol are involved in the production of the substance which can pose an incredible danger to the user.
+This substance, often referred to as “wax” or “shatter,” may be a viscous liquid, a wax-like substance (thus the name), or a hard and crystallized material similar to hard candy that is typically vaporized and inhaled.
+Often butane or isopropyl alcohol are involved in the production of the substance which can pose an incredible danger to the user.

 Marijuana is legal in some states and illegal in others.
-In some states, only medical use is legal, while some others have also legalized recreational marijuana.
-Medically, marijuana is used for stress and pain relief and to increase appetite.
-Recreationally, marijuana is used for its calming effects and to achieve the notorious “high.”
-Street names for marijuana include: pot, dope, ganja, grass, mary jane, reefer and weed.
+In some states, only medical use is legal; some others have also legalized recreational Marijuana.
+Medically, Marijuana is used for stress and pain relief and to increase appetite.
+Recreationally, Marijuana is used for its calming effects.
+Street names for Marijuana include: Pot, Dope, Ganja, Grass, Mary Jane, Reefer, and Weed.

 Marijuana has a long history of legislation for and against its use.
-Fueled by mixed feelings and misinformation, confusion about the existence and risks of marijuana addiction is still contested and not fully understood.
-However, while perhaps not in the well-known, traditional sense, Marijuana addiction and withdrawal are real.
+Fueled by mixed feelings and misinformation, confusion about the existence and risks of Marijuana addiction is still contested and not fully understood.
+However, while perhaps not in the well-known, traditional sense, Marijuana addiction and withdrawal do exist.

-Marijuana is a psychoactive drug that alters perception.
-Marijuana contains tetrahydrocannabinol (THC), which is the chemical compound that causes the drug’s psychedelic, “high.”
+Marijuana is a Psychoactive drug that alters perception.
+Marijuana contains THC: the chemical compound that causes the drug’s psychedelic, “high.”
 THC also determines the potency and strength of the substance.
-The effects of marijuana may be different for everyone and depend on how it is consumed.
-Smoking marijuana produces a faster, shorter-lived high than taking it orally.
-The effects of dabs can be immediate and last for hours due to their concentrated amounts of THC.
+The effects of Marijuana may be different for everyone and depend on how it is consumed; smoking Marijuana produces a faster, shorter-lived high than taking it orally.
+Wax or shatter affects the user immediately and may last for hours depending on the concentration of THC.

 - Feelings of happiness